wbsg-uni-mannheim/ExtractGPT/README.md

 | Product Offers      | 286            | 1,452        | 491          | 311           | 1,568        | 524          |

-The dataset subsets of OA-Mine and AE-110k can be available in the folder `data\processed_datasets`.
+The dataset subsets of OA-Mine and AE-110k are available in the folder `data\processed_datasets`.

 If you want to start from scratch, you can download the datasets and preprocess them yourself.
 The dataset OA-Mine and AE-110k have to be added as raw data to the folder `data\raw`.